corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/corda-network/the-corda-network.md

 * The participant meets the requirements specified in the [Corda Network Rulebook](https://corda.network/corda-network-rulebook/introduction).
 * The participant agrees to Corda Network participant terms of use.

-The Corda Network node can then use the participation certificate to register itself with the Network Map Service.
+The Corda Network node can then use the participation certificate to register itself with the Network Map service.

-## Network Map Service
+## Network Map service

-The Network Map Service accepts digitally signed documents describing network routing and identifying information from nodes, based on the participation certificates signed by the Identity Service, and makes this information available to all Corda Network nodes.
+The Network Map service accepts digitally signed documents describing network routing and identifying information from nodes, based on the participation certificates signed by the Identity Service, and makes this information available to all Corda Network nodes.